adikar23/Aircraft_Lights_PCB/README.md

 > * 1 BEACON light (TOP)
 > * 1 TAXI light (NOSE)

 I added slide switches to turn the TAXI light and the LANDING/TAKEOFF lights ON or OFF.
 For the flashing lights, I have used timer IC555 and Decade counter IC4017.
 The circuit can be powered by a 9V battery.
+At the tail part of the PCB, I added a small notch to add a Vertical Stabilizer(Fin) to look cool(XD).

 I designed the PCB using EasyEDA.
 After verifying the circuit by doing a quick prototype testing, I ordered the PCBs from ALLPCB.
 ALLPCB is a very well known PCB manufacturer who provides quality PCBs at low cost.